 To be considered for full admission, students should apply for general admission to SIU Carbondale and also complete a separate Diagnostic Medical Sonography program application.

 This specialization emphasizes the physics, technology, instrumentation, sectional anatomy, and pathologies common in MRI and CT.
 Upon completion of the program students are prepared to challenge the national registry examinations offered by The American Registry of Radiologic Technologists.
 Technologists employed in these specialty areas will be supervised by a board certified radiologist, but will be afforded a greater amount of responsibility and independence in the performance of their duties.

 Radiation Therapy is an important part of today's health care field.
 It involves the use of high energy x-rays, gamma rays, or fast particles such as electrons or protons for the treatment of cancer.
 The radiation is given in this manner so cancer cells will die from the injuries they encounter while normal tissues repair themselves in the time between one treatment and the next.
 Those working in this specialty field usually have extensive contact with patients as a typical care plan involves 15-40 different treatments over the course of the therapy.

-We are happy to announce the offering of a Bachelor of Science Degree completion option in Radiology Management/Education fully online, designed specifically for the working imaging professional.
+We are happy to announce the offering of a Bachelor of Science Degree completion specialization in Radiology Management/Education fully online, designed specifically for the working imaging professional.

-Applications for the fall 2016 class became available October 1, 2015.
-The deadline to submit will be February 1, 2016.
+Applications for the fall 2020 class is available now.
 The applications can be accessed from the individual specialization web page or within each section above.

 The Radiography, Magnetic Resonance Imaging (MRI), and Radiation Therapy programs at SIU are accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Click here to see the JRCERT Standards for an Accredited Program.